• Skip to content

 Sticking with routines

-If it’s possible for your child to keep their daily routine, stay in the same house or neighbourhood, go to the same school and keep doing normal things like sport, it’ll make it easier for them to cope with the change in your family.
+It’ll be easier for your child to cope with the change in your family if they can keep their daily routine, stay in the same house or neighbourhood, go to the same school and keep doing normal things like sport.

 Even if you and your child aren’t going to be living together full time anymore, you can still stay connected.
 You can stay interested in your child’s life and keep doing the special things that you’ve always done – for example, kicking the footy, cooking together, watching your child play sport, seeing movies together or going shopping.